Program Overview

 Visiting Artists

-UArk Painting regularly hosts visiting artists to speak about their work, research and projects with current students.
-In addition UArk Drawing, UArk Gallery and the School of Art invite artists to lecture and engage with our students.
+UARK Painting regularly hosts visiting artists to speak about their work, research and projects with current students.
+In addition UARK Drawing, UARK Gallery and the School of Art invite artists to lecture and engage with our students.
 Through these lectures, discussions and studio visits students are exposed to a wide variety of conversations occurring in contemporary painting and given opportunities to connect with working professionals in their field.

 2024/25